Amadeusz002/Chatbot/README.md

 # Chatbot
-Chatbot made in python for PBasics of Artificial Inteligence
+Chatbot made in python for Basics of Artificial Inteligence